Competing magnetic order in EuPd$_3$Si$_2$: Results

 \subsection{Resistivity}

 Resistivity as a function of temperature, $\rho(T)$, shown as normalized resistivity $\rho/\rho_{300\rm K}$ in Fig.~\ref{fig:ACT}(a), was measured between 300\,K and 2\,K with current applied along the $[010]$ (blue) and along the $[100]$ (black) directions.
 With decreasing temperature, the resistivity decreases until a sudden drop appears at $T_{\rm N1}$ for both current directions.
 A further kink can be observed for $j\parallel[100]$ close to $T_{\rm N2}$.
 Such a kink is reproducibly observed only during the measurement where the current was applied along the $[100]$ direction.
-Additional measurements on different samples are presented in Fig.~\ref{fig:ACTsamples} in the Supplementary Material of Ref.~\cite{supplementalinfo_EuPd3Si2_2025}.
-No anomaly was observed at $T_{\rm N2}$ when the current is applied along $[010]$. \\ With an applied field along $[100]$ (Fig.~\ref{fig:ACT}(b)), the transition T$_{\rm N1}$ shifts to higher fields and is no longer visible at a field of 2~T. For a field applied along $[001]$, shown in Fig.~\ref{fig:ACT}(c), T$_{\rm N2}$ can no longer be observed at a field of 0.1 T. The transition at higher temperatures T$_{\rm N1}$ shifts to lower temperatures with increasing field and remains observable even at a field of 2\,T.\\ The residual resistivity ratio for the measured samples of RR$_{\rm 2K}=\rho_{300\rm K}/\rho_{2\rm K} \approx$ 1.2 ($j\parallel[010]$) is small.
+Additional measurements on different samples are presented in Fig.~S2 in the supplement~\cite{supplementalinfo_EuPd3Si2_2025}.
+No anomaly was observed at $T_{\rm N2}$ when the current is applied along $[010]$. \\ With an applied magnetic field along $[100]$ (Fig.~\ref{fig:ACT}(b)) and along $[001]$ (Fig.~\ref{fig:ACT}(c)), the transition $T_{\rm N1}$ shifts only slightly toward lower temperatures, as indicated by the arrows.
+For fields of $\mu_{0}H \geq 1$\,T, the compound enters a field-polarized (FP) state for both field directions, which leads to a pronounced broadening of the transition and causes it to appear at higher temperatures.
+For a field applied along $[001]$ $T_{\rm N2}$ is no longer observable at a field of 0.1\,T. The residual resistivity ratio for the measured samples of RR$_{\rm 2K}=\rho_{300\rm K}/\rho_{2\rm K} \approx$ 1.2 ($j\parallel[010]$) is small.
 A similar characteristic was observed in Ref.~\cite{sharma2023crystal} at different temperatures $T_{\rm C1}$ and $T_{\rm C2}$.
 The obtained RR$_{\rm 2K}$$\approx$1.5 is comparable to the value determined from the data taken from the samples of this study.
-The unusually low residual resistivity ratio may arise from the presence of magnetic domains or from Pd atoms occupying Si sites in the samples.\\
+The unusually low residual resistivity ratio may arise from the presence of magnetic domains or from Pd atoms occupying Si sites in the samples.